#1 Bee Removal Service

 Sand bee, Digger bee, Mining Bee

 Sand bees are solitary bees that dig nests in the ground, leaving small mounds of dirt aboveground.
 The entrances to their nests can be found in a pile of leaves or in the grass.
 These bees are sometimes referred as polyester bees because after the queen builds the nest, she lines it with a decay-resistant, waterproof lining that makes the inside glossy.
 This allows the nest to protect the larvae that reside underground.
-Sand bees are considered to be the highest population species of bees; however are considered to be dull, and rarely noticed by people and the wild.
+Sand bees are the highest population species of bees; however, are dull, and rarely noticed by people and the wild.